 WE’VE ALL BEEN THERE: THAT AWKWARD MOMENT when the restaurant bill comes and it’s not clear who’s paying.
 Should you split it evenly—down to the decimal point?
 Or will one person magnanimously pick up the whole tab?

-“The scene you want to avoid is having two or more people play tug-of-war with the bill,” says Stacy Allred, head of Merrill Lynch’s Center for Family Wealth.
+“The scene you want to avoid is having two or more people play tug-of-war with the bill,” says Stacy Allred, head of the Merrill Center for Family Wealth™.
 “It’s easy to arrange in advance for it to be given to you.
 Or you could just step away from the table and settle up while you’re waiting for dessert.”

 What’s tricky with dinner can be even trickier when you’re dealing with larger expenses, like a weeklong vacation with family or friends.
 Allred offers the following three simple rules to help you avoid any misunderstanding.